Docker Connector Settings Reference

 To connect to a private Docker registry, use

-You can authenticate using username and password, or select anonymous.
+You can authenticate anonymously or by username and password.

-The username and password for the Docker registry account.
+- Username: Enter the username for your Docker registry account.